theo-krueger/HSP_Kiel_SignUp/README.md

 Small script to automatically sign up for the sports programmes at Uni Kiel

+# Use

+Command line version:
+1. Fill in the details in Entry_data.py
-Runnable from the terminal with the command: python Location_of_files/Signup.py
+2. Run from the terminal with the command: python "Location_of_files"/cmdl_version/Signup.py.
+Interface version:
+1. Run from the terminal with "Location_of_files"/gui_version/Signupper.py

 Please make sure to have python installed.